Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/release-notes/wip-release-notes.md

   * Bump `Microsoft.Extensions.Logging` from 3.1.10 to 3.1.11
   * Bump `Microsoft.Extensions.Logging.Console` from 3.1.10 to 3.1.11
 * Bump `Microsoft.Extensions.Configuration` from 3.1.10 to 3.1.11
+* Bump `Microsoft.Extensions.Configuration.CommandLine` from 3.1.10 to 3.1.11
+* Bump `Microsoft.Extensions.Configuration.Environment` from 3.1.10 to 3.1.11
 * Bump `Microsoft.Extensions.DependencyInjection` from 3.1.10 to 3.1.11
 * Bump `Microsoft.Extensions.Logging.Abstractions` from 3.1.10 to 3.1.11
 * Bump `Microsoft.NET.Test.Sdk` from 16.8.0 to 16.8.3